Tessa Jowell: Jowell, Mills and Berlusconi

 Jowell's husband David Mills was an international corporate lawyer who has acted for Silvio Berlusconi, then the Italian Prime Minister.
 Mills was investigated in Italy for money laundering and alleged tax fraud.
 Jowell was investigated by the Cabinet Secretary Gus O'Donnell over the allegations surrounding her husband, because of a possible conflict of interest between her personal life and ministerial duties.
 O'Donnell stated that, "it is the Prime Minister, not me, who, constitutionally, is the right and proper person to take a view on matters arising based on the Ministerial Code" in his letter, and Tony Blair decided that she was "not in breach" of the ministers' code of conduct.

 On 4 March 2006, it was announced that Jowell and Mills had separated, after the allegations had begun to damage her political standing.
 Jowell said "although we are separated I have never doubted his innocence".
 Scepticism that Jowell was unaware of the details of her husband's dealings with Berlusconi led to a Private Eye front cover of her with a speech bubble saying: "I have never met my husband".
 Mills allegedly admitted to being "an idiot", and has expressed his remorse about the impact of his dealings upon his wife.
 The separation had effectively ended by September 2012.

 On 17 February 2009, an Italian court sentenced Mills to four years and six months in jail after finding him guilty of accepting a bribe from Berlusconi to give false evidence on his behalf during corruption trials which had taken place in 1997 and 1998.
 His defence counsel said that the sentence went "against the logic and dynamic of the evidence presented".
 The judgment was appealed by Mills.
-On 27 October 2009, the Italian Appeal Court upheld his conviction and prison sentence.
+On 27 October 2009, the Appeal Court upheld his conviction and prison sentence.
 Mills confirmed that he would initiate a second and final appeal to the Cassation Court.
-On 25 February 2010, the Italian Cassation Court (the second and last court of appeal under Italian law) dissolved the case because of the statute of limitations.
-For this type of crime, in Italian law, a case expires after 10 years.
-Mills argued that he received the money in 1999, and not 2000 as Prosecutors had previously argued, thus taking advantage of the statute of limitations.
+On 25 February 2010, Italy's Supreme Court of Cassation (the second and last court of appeal under Italian law) dissolved the case because of the statute of limitations.
+For this type of crime in Italian law, a case expires after 10 years.
+Mills argued that he received the money in 1999, and not 2000 as prosecutors had previously argued, thus taking advantage of the statute of limitations.